• Skip to main content

 Some narrators prefer to enter add their pronunciation research to the text.
 I advise you to enter all of your pronunciation research in a separate document so that you can easily share it with your editor and proofer, and reuse it on later books, especially if you are doing a book in a series.
 I use Evernote as you can see in this video.

-Finishing your pronunciation research before you are in the booth will make you a more efficient narrator and enable you to maintain the flow of the narrative.
+Finishing your pronunciation research before you are in the booth could make you a more efficient narrator and enable you to maintain the flow of the narrative.
+Some narrators who work alone in their booth — NOT in a company’s studio or on a project involving other narrators — prefer to research pronunciations on the fly.
 You’ll find some pronunciation resources listed in the Welcome Center.

 4) Take notes about anything descriptive about fiction characters, including what the character says about himself and what others say about him.
 For instance, you may learn deep into the book that they have a specific accent.
 I discuss this step more and include an example of one of my Evernote character dossiers in this article.